 Despite career success, Robbins became increasingly disenchanted by the industry.
 ‘For the first time I really started evaluating what I wanted to achieve out of my career, above and beyond advancing up the ranks,’ he says.

 It was some personal experiences that planted the seed for Robbins to consider a career in medicine.
-Firstly, he was first thrust into a medical environment when his infant son had a seizure – a terrifying experience for any parent.
+He was first thrust into a medical environment when his infant son had a seizure – a terrifying experience for any parent.
 Soon after, his grandfather became very unwell.

-One day while visiting his grandfather Robbins was mistaken for a doctor and it all become clear.
+One day while visiting his grandfather, Robbins was mistaken for a doctor and it all became clear.
 ‘This was my eureka moment,’ he says.
 ‘I realised that medicine might tick all of the boxes that I had been thinking about.’

 'Learning how to quickly parse information, ascertain what's important and not stress about the rest is also something that can only be learnt working in a fast-paced environment.'

 Robbins says the negotiation, communication and analysis skills he learnt in the business world are directly transferrable to communication with patients.
 ‘The core problem-solving skills and techniques can be equally useful when trying to understand a specific body system or identify the underlying pathology,’ he says.

 His advice to young people interested in pursuing a career in medicine from an IT background is to know that it is possible, something he was unsure of when he started researching it for himself.